-Day 7, Wednesday 27th May: Towards Andorra and Llivia
+Day 7, Wednesday 27th May: Porté Puymerons and Llo.

-The day began warm, with wall-to-wall sunshine and temperatures of just below 20°C. Our aim today was to try and find Violet Copper in a place some two hour's drive from the hotel.
+The day began warm, with wall-to-wall sunshine and temperatures of just below 20°C and 20% relative humidity.
+Our aim was to try and find Violet Copper in a place some two hour's drive from the hotel.
 We were optimistic.

-After breakfast we set out a little earlier than usual, to take into account the long drive towards Andorra and Llivia, passing through some stunning landscapes en route.
+After breakfast we set out a little earlier than usual, to take into account the long drive towards Andorra and Llivia.
+We drove up the N116, passing through some stunning landscapes en route.

 Stop 1.
 We arrived at our parking spot at about 10am and made the short walk to the meadow.
 The Violet Coppers didn't disappoint.
-Scouring the area with our eyes to avoid trampling the foodplant, we eventually came across a group of 3 males 'dancing' some kind of territorial dispute in the sunshine and one or two females.
+Scouring the area with our eyes to avoid trampling the foodplant, we eventually came across a group of 3 males 'dancing' in some kind of territorial dispute in the sunshine and one or two females.

-The area is an incredibly sensitive one, for the butterflies are very rare and thinly spread through Europe.
+The area is an incredibly sensitive one because the butterflies are very rare and thinly spread through Europe.
 For this reason, we agreed not to share the location with anyone, no matter how honourable their intentions.
 Other butterflies seen included Orange Tip, Glanville Fritillary, Greenveined White, Clouded Yellow and Dingy Skipper.
 Mike also followed a wonderful Meadow Fritillary and Anne soon had Pearl-bordered Fritillary in her sights.

 Whilst watching the Violet Coppers, we'd noticed large orange butterflies flying overhead but hadn't paid too much attention.
 Once we'd left the 'copper sanctuary', we realised that we were witnessing a Painted Lady migration.
 They were flying northwards against the wind and up through a pass in the mountains.
 Throughout the day, we noticed dozens if not hundreds.
-Finally we returned to the vehicles and found Mazarine and Green Underside Blue close-by.
-With a good morning behind us, we spent a little time gazing at the Crag Martins gathering mud for their nests at a small muddy puddle at the roadside.
+Finally we returned to the vehicles and found Mazarine and Green Underside Blue close by.
+With a good morning behind us we spent a little time gazing at the Crag Martins gathering mud for their nests at a small muddy puddle at the roadside.

 Stop 2.
-As lunch beckoned, we moved up the road, and stopped by a small river.
+As lunch beckoned we moved up the road and stopped by the River Carol.
 The views of the mountains were spectacular, as was the rushing river.
 Bird-wise, Julian found a pair of Dippers flying up and down the stream.

-We investigated a small meadow and then sat at the bridge to eat lunch.
-A Broad Bordered Bee Hawkmoth was seen by Geoff, along with Hummingbird Hawk, Common Blue, Pearl Bordered Fritillary, Small White and another Meadow Fritillary.
+Here we investigated a small meadow and then sat at the bridge to eat lunch.
+A Broad Bordered Bee larval host plants.
+Yiannis pointed out the call of a Marmot, sounding very much like a raptor.

+Hawk-moth was seen by Geoff, along with Hummingbird Hawk, Common Blue, Pearl Bordered Fritillary, Small White and another Meadow Fritillary.
 Dingy Skipper, Small Tortoiseshell, Camberwell Beauty, Sooty Copper, Common Blue, Wall and Wood White also put in appearances and Les diligently scrutinised every 'white' in the hope of finding Southern Small or Mountain Small White.

 Stop 3.
 At 2pm, we drove towards Llo where we hoped to find Escher's and Adonis Blues.
-It was a good hillside with the aforementioned blues, plus Dingy Skipper, Meadow Fritillary, Pearl - bordered Fritillary, Painted Lady and Provence Orange Tip all showing.
-Small Blue and Osiris Blue were also seen taking advantage of the plentiful Kidney Vetch and Sainfoin for nectar, and as larval host plants.
-Yiannis pointed out the call of a Marmot, sounding very much like a raptor.
+It was a good hillside with the aforementioned blues, plus Dingy Skipper, Meadow Fritillary, Pearl -bordered Fritillary, Painted Lady and Provence Orange Tip showing.
+Small Blue and Osiris Blue were also seen taking advantage of the plentiful Kidney Vetch and Sainfoin for nectar, and as